 - Step 15: Flip back over right side up.
 Scatter some rolled oats on your work surface.

-- Step 18: Let loaf rise until doubled.
+- Step 18: Let the loaf rise until doubled.
 Remove plastic wrap and bake.

 If you are new to bread making, I highly encourage you to check out my Getting Started With Yeast Bread Baking resource page, to get a good understanding of the process of making homemade bread.

-This loaf will need a solid 45 minutes in the oven or until it reach at least 200F internal temperature when tested with an instant read thermometer.
+This loaf will need a solid 45 minutes in the oven or until it reaches at least 200F internal temperature when tested with an instant-read thermometer.
 Be sure you are inserting the thermometer in the dead centre of the loaf for the most accurate reading.
-It shouldn’t over-brown in that time, but check your loaf at about 35-40 minutes and if it seems in danger of over-browning, lay a sheet of aluminum foil loosely over-top for the last part of baking.
+It shouldn’t have over-browned in that time, but check your loaf at about 35-40 minutes and if it seems in danger of over-browning, lay a sheet of aluminum foil loosely over top for the last part of baking.

 Ingredients